Our Introduction to Finance gives a brief overview of how finance works for your group.

 The Activity Hardship Fund supports students who wouldn't otherwise be able to particpate in their chosen activity due to cost.
 Students can apply for up to £100 per year to cover joining fees, trips and other costs.

-The University's Alumni Foundation supports extra-curricular activities that enhance the student experience.
+The University's Alumni Grant supports extra-curricular activities that enhance the student experience.
 There are also many grants available outside the University that your group may be eligible for so it is worth doing some research.

 Many groups organise fundraisers to raise money and RAG (Raising and Giving, the charity fundraising arm of Bristol SU) can help in many ways as detailed in this guide.